Death of Michael Jackson: Propofol

 Of all the drugs found in Jackson's home, the one that most concerned investigators was propofol (Diprivan), a powerful anesthetic administered intravenously in hospitals to induce and maintain anesthesia during surgery.
 Nicknamed "milk of amnesia" because of its opaque, milk-like appearance (and a play on the words "milk of magnesia"), the drug has been associated with cardiac arrest, but it still may be increasingly used off-label for anxiolytic and other medically unsubstantiated purposes.
-Several propofol bottles, some empty, some full, were found in Jackson's home.
+Several propofol bottles—both opened and not—were found in his home.

-On June 30, Cherilyn Lee, a nurse who had worked as Jackson's nutritionist, said that he had asked her in May to provide propofol to help him sleep, but she refused.
-He told her he had been given the drug before for persistent insomnia, and that a doctor had said it was safe.
+On June 30, Cherilyn Lee, a nurse practitioner who had worked as Jackson's nutritionist, said that he had asked her in May to provide propofol to help him sleep, but she refused.
+He told her he had been given the drug before for persistent insomnia, and that a doctor had said it was safe as long as he was being monitored.
 Lee said she received a telephone call from an aide to Jackson on June 21 to say that Jackson was ill, although she no longer worked for him.
 She reported overhearing Jackson complain that one side of his body was hot, the other side cold.
-She advised the aide to send Jackson to a hospital.
+She advised the aide to send Jackson to a hospital; Lee thought she recognized the symptoms, and suspected that Jackson was on propofol.

 Arnold Klein said that Jackson used an anesthesiologist to administer propofol to help him sleep while he was on tour in Germany.
-The anesthesiologist would "take him down" at night and "bring him back up" in the morning during the HIStory tour of 1996 and 1997.
+The anesthesiologist would "take him down" at night and "bring him back up" in the morning during the HIStory World Tour of 1996 and 1997.